vitathemes/wp-indigo/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-WP-Indigo is derived from the indigo Theme, Copyright 2019 Sérgio Kopplin (https://github.com/sergiokopplin/indigo) WP-Indigo is distributed under the terms of the GNU GPL version 2.0
+WP-Indigo is distributed under the terms of the GNU GPL version 3.0

 WP-Indigo bundles the following third-party resources: